klaviyo/klaviyo-swift-sdk/README.md

 The `create` method takes an event object as an argument.
 The event can be constructed with the following arguments:
 - [required] `name`: The name of the event you want to track, as a `EventName` enum.
 A list of common Klaviyo defined event metrics can be found in `Event.EventName`.
 You can also create custom events by using the `CustomEvent` enum case of `Event.EventName`
-- `properties`: An dictionary of properties that are specific to the event.
+- `properties`: A dictionary of properties that are specific to the event.
 This argument is optional.
 - `value`: A numeric value (`Double`) to associate with this event.
 For example, the dollar amount of a purchase.

 ## Push Notifications